Anthony H. Gair

-Anthony H. Gair (born December 24, 1948) is an American attorney and advocate.
-He is a partner of the law firm Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf, which was founded by his parents in 1945.
+Anthony H. Gair (December 24, 1948 – March 29, 2023) was an American attorney and advocate.
+He was a partner of the law firm Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf, which was founded by his parents in 1945.
 He looks for cases that are in the public interest.
 Notably, he represented the family of Amadou Diallo in a case that spurred reform of the New York City Police Department.

 Background

 In 1971 Gair received his Bachelor of Arts from Long Island University.
 In 1980 he graduated cum laude with a J.D. from Thomas M. Cooley Law School, and received his Master of Laws from New York University School of Law in 1985.
 He was admitted in 1980 to practice in New York, U.S. District Court, and the Southern and Eastern Districts of New York.

 Amadou Diallo case

 Anthony Gair represented the mother of Amadou Diallo, who was shot 41 times by officers of the New York Police Department's Street Crimes Unit.
 The city of New York agreed to pay $3 million to the family of Amadou Diallo.
 This amount is the largest amount that has ever been paid by the city of New York in a wrongful-death action for the death of a single individual with no dependents.